aaron-bond/better-comments/README.md

 The tags are the characters or sequences used to mark a comment for decoration.
 The default 5 can be modifed to change the colors, and more can be added.

-**strikethrough and underline are mutually exclusive, only one of them can be applied**

 ```json
 "better-comments.tags": [
   {